zef-dev/convoworks-gpt/README.md

 - **Session storage** is currently implemented on the filesystem under `CONVO_GPT_MCP_SESSION_STORAGE_PATH`.
 - In an upcoming release, sessions will be stored in the database instead of files.

+## Service Templates

+### GPT Example Chat

+This template provides a simple and interactive chat experience.
+It includes a basic system prompt and, additionally, loads up to 10 pages into the chat context using retrieval-augmented generation (RAG).
+This approach makes it a ready-to-use chatbot for small business websites with a few pages, helping users find information that might otherwise be hard to locate.

+The template also includes a simple GPT function example that can generate a random number.

+This template is a solid base for building your next public-facing chat.
+For more details, check out [A Dead Simple RAG Setup for WordPress: AI Chatbots for Small Websites](https://convoworks.com/a-dead-simple-rag-setup-for-wordpress-ai-chatbots-for-small-websites/).

+### GPT Site Admin

+The GPT Site Admin template is designed as a robust AI assistant to help manage your system.
+In addition to basic instructions, this bot has access to PHP's `call_user_func()` function, enabling it to fetch and manipulate posts, create files, and more.

+For more details, check out [The GPT Site Admin: A New Era of AI Integration with WordPress](https://convoworks.com/the-gpt-site-assistant-a-new-era-of-ai-integration-with-wordpress/).

+### Deep Research Assistant

+The Deep Research Assistant template empowers you to conduct iterative, in-depth research by leveraging GPT-powered recursive web searches, analysis, and report generation.
+It offers a no-code, visual workflow to automate the entire research process and seamlessly generate structured Markdown reports.
+For more details, check out [A No-Code Experiment: Bringing Deep Research to WordPress](https://convoworks.com/a-no-code-experiment-bringing-deep-research-to-wordpress/).

+### MCP Server Example

+A demo service showing how to set up an MCP server with Convoworks WP.
+It includes:

+- **MCP Server** processor: accepts MCP protocol calls and routes them to its child fragments.
+- **Example 1 – No‑Code Functions** fragment: implement chat/PHP functions entirely without writing code.
+- **Example 2 – WP REST Proxy** fragment: expose a single WordPress REST API endpoint (e.g., list posts) via the WP REST Proxy Function.
+- **Example 3 – External Functions** fragment: dynamically register full REST‑API endpoints (definitions live in PHP, pulled in via filters).
+- **Prompt Template**: define and register reusable prompt templates.

+Each demo lives in its own fragment, so you can swap them in or out using **Include Fragment** elements.

 ## Functions